whisthq/whist/protocol/test/README.md

 ### The `Protocol: End-to-End Streaming Testing` CI workflow

-The `Protocol: End-to-End Streaming Testing` workflow defines a Github CI Action that automatically runs the End-To-End streaming test within a Github runner, retrieves and saves the logs to a S3 bucket, and post the results to Github Gist, as a comment on a PR body, and/or on Slack, depending on the settings.
+The `Protocol: End-to-End Streaming Testing` workflow defines a Github CI Action that automatically triggers the End-To-End streaming test from a GitHub runner, retrieves and saves the logs to a AWS S3 bucket once the test is completed, and post the results to GitHub Gist, as a comment on a PR body, and/or on Slack, depending on the settings.

 #### Triggers